-The seismic reflection labeled "A" on Figure F5 has an amplitude that is ~10 times that of adjacent stratigraphic events and 10 times that of the BSR.
-Horizon A gets shallower and brighter toward the southern summit, as shown on relative true-amplitude seismic sections in Figure F6.
-Maps of the two-way traveltime (TWT) to this surface, of the time between this surface and the BSR, and of the amplitude of the seismic wavelet are also shown in Figure F6.
-These maps show that the amplitude of the Horizon A reflection is related to depth below sea level (or hydrostatic pressure) rather than depth below the seafloor.
-Speculation that this horizon is a major path transporting methane-rich fluids to F5.
-East-west vertical slice through the 3-D seismic data, p.
-55.
+In particular, we point out the event labeled "A" on Figure F5.
+This reflection has an amplitude that is ~10 times greater than that of adjacent stratigraphic events and 2 times that of the BSR.
+Horizon A gets shallower and brightens toward the summit, as shown on relative true-amplitude seismic sections in Figure F6.
+Maps of the two-way traveltime (TWT) to this surface, of the time between this surface and the BSR, and of the amplitude and dominant frequency of the seismic wavelet are also shown in Figure F6.
+These maps show that the updip change in amplitude follows depth beneath sea level (or hydrostatic pressure) rather than depth beneath the seafloor.
+Speculations that this horizon is a major path transporting methane-rich fluids to the summit of Hydrate Ridge and that the change in amplitude results from the onset of pressure release degassing of fluids migrating along Horizon A (Trehu et al., 2002) were tested during Leg 204 by drilling at Sites 1245, 1247, 1248, and 1250.